mr-vara/me.vara.civicasestatusupdate/README.md

  The aim of this extension is to extend the CiviCase component functionality to update the case status any time.

-  A new edit link will be added in the case table.
+  A new edit link will be added in the case table.<br>
   ![Screen shot](https://raw.githubusercontent.com/mr-vara/me.vara.civicasestatusupdate/master/screen1.jpg)
   ![Screen shot](https://raw.githubusercontent.com/mr-vara/me.vara.civicasestatusupdate/master/screen2.jpg)

  **INSTALLING :**

   - Please visit [this] (https://wiki.civicrm.org/confluence/display/CRMDOC/Extensions) to find out more about configuring extensions directory for the first time.
-  - After configuring, locate the CivicaseStatusUpdate Extension from the list and install.
+  - After configuring, locate the CivicaseStatusUpdate Extension from the list and install.<br>
   **NOTE :** Make sure CiviCase must be installed before installing this extension.

  **ADVANTAGES :**